ManojG1978/aks-training/README.md

 `kubectl create secret generic order-secrets --from-literal=SERVICEBUS_QUEUE_CONNECTIONSTRING=yourConnectionString`
 7) Navigate to the KEDA folder.
 Deploy your Order processor\
 `kubectl create -f deploy-queue-processor.yaml`
 8) Navigate to the OrderProcessor folder and run the console app.
-Create a large number of orders, say 1000 `dotnet run`
+Make sure you update the connection string from step 5.
+Create a large number of orders, say 1000\
+`dotnet run`
-9) Review the pods and deployment and see the scalout happening.
+9) Review the pods and deployment and see the scale out happening.
 The number of pods should go up to 20 and then get back to 0 when all order messages are processed.
 Also, review the metrics on the service bus namespace\
 `kubectl get deploy order-processor`\
 `kubectl get pods -l app=order-processor -w`